 Ahrens latest project a sweet success

-Ahrens’ latest project has proven to be a sweet success with locals and visitors to the Barossa Valley.
+Ahrens’ latest project, Barossa Valley Chocolate Company, has proven to be a sweet success with locals and visitors to the South Australian region.

 The $5.5 million-dollar facility completed by Ahrens combines a chocolaterie, retail shop, café, ice creamery and cellar door, nestled amongst mature gum trees and vineyards.